 This is just one way our republican constitution mirrors the monarchy that we rejected and against which we rebelled.
-To match their constitutional monarch, we invented an entirely performative president with no power.
+To match their constitutional monarch, we invented an entirely performative president with procedural functions but no power.

 The Supreme Court is the court of final appeal and exercises judicial review over Acts of the Oireachtas to ensure compliance with the Constitution.
 But the cavalier way in which successive Governments ignored the Supreme Court ruling in the ‘X’ case for thirty-one years—and then enacted legislation that limited the Court’s finding to a meaningless sliver of its original intention—says something about the Court’s actual, if not constitutional, place in the structure of our democracy.

 Executive Branch: The Constitution gives executive power to the government—the Taoiseach and the Cabinet—to carry out laws with the assistance of the civil service, police force, and military.
-The authority vested in the executive branch has evolved, almost unremarked, such that all meaningful power in the state rests with the Taoiseach and (so far, invariably) his closest allies.
+The authority vested in the executive branch has evolved over the century, such that all meaningful power in the state rests with the Taoiseach and (so far, invariably) his closest allies.
 No dissent will be publicly heard from the Cabinet table under the general rubric of ‘shared responsibility’.
 And no opposition will be heard from the Government benches under the discipline of the whip.

 Legislative Branch: The Oireachtas—the Dáil and the Senate—has the sole power to make new laws.
 It’s nominally bicameral, but it doesn’t act that way.
-To a great extent, that’s because our founding fathers stuck to the Westminster model and gave the Dáil ‘the primary role in relation to legislation as it is directly elected by the people’.
-Like the UK House of Lords, the Senate isn’t democratically elected and is redundant in any meaningful sense of the word.
+To a great extent, that’s because our founding fathers again stuck to the Westminster model and gave the Dáil ‘the primary role in relation to legislation as it is directly elected by the people’.
+Like the UK House of Lords, the Senate isn’t democratically elected.

 The Senate.
 Senators can refuse to pass a Bill passed by the Dáil, but the Dáil won’t care, because should the Seanad do so, ‘the Dáil has the power . . . to pass a resolution declaring that the Bill is deemed to have been passed by both Houses’ (oireachtas.ie).

 Individual Senators can bring forward Private Members’ Bills but not money bills or bills to amend the Constitution.
 And, whereas the Senate can’t stop a Dáil Bill from becoming law, the Dáil can refuse to pass a Bill from the Senate.
-Consequently, all legislation happens in the Dáil.
+Consequently, the Senate is redundant in any meaningful sense of the word and all legislation happens in the Dáil.

 The whip is consequently a means by which a democratically elected government can act like a dictatorship by silencing representatives elected to speak for the people and hence by silencing the people.